The Goddess Tarot

-This is the best "all-purpose" deck I use, for myself and for others.
+This is a great "all-purpose" deck.
 And, although The Goddess Tarot

 is empowering for women and celebrates the Divine Feminine, I have found it to be quite effective and successful in doing readings for men as well (and have often had men request I use this deck).
 It is great for readings of a mundane nature, relationship questions, and inner seeking.

 I recommend it to everyone.
 It would be great for beginners, women and men interested in women's strengths and mysteries, and goddess lore, and for young women and girls as well.

 Card artwork by Kris Waldherr